-For detailed descriptions of the metrics, see the IRF column descriptions in the Genesys Info Mart Physical Data Model for your RDBMS (for Microsoft SQL Server, Oracle, or PostgreSQL, respectively).
+For detailed descriptions of the metrics, see the IRF column descriptions in the Genesys Info Mart Physical Data Model for your RDBMS.

 The table below summarizes which party is considered to be the customer and which is the handling resource for various types of interactions.